-Truthdigger of the Week: Ava DuVernay, Whose Outspoken Activism Extends Beyond Her Filmmaking Career: Emma Niles
+Truthdigger of the Week: Ava DuVernay, Whose Activism Extends Beyond Her Filmmaking: Emma Niles

 “For there only to be one dominant voice determining what’s said and saying it is something that all like-minded people who believe in dignity of everyone should be concerned about.
 That comes into play for women and for people of color,” she said in her interview with The Hollywood Reporter.
 “It’s not a problem that can be fixed by the word ‘diversity,’ whatever that means.
 It’s a problem that’s going to take a multipronged solution and allies all over the place who say, ‘We want to make a change.’ ”

-“Any film that you see that has any progressive spirits that is made by any people of color or a woman is a triumph, in and of itself,” she said in her NBC News interview, noting that the statistics “are dismal when it comes to women filmmakers, even worse, horrible, horrific when it comes to women of color filmmakers.”
+“Any film that you see that has any progressive spirits that is made by any people of color or a woman is a triumph, in and of itself,” she said in her NBC News interview, noting that the statistics “are dismal when it comes to women filmmakers, even worse, horrible, horrific when it comes to women-of-color filmmakers.”

 DuVernay’s current and future work also reflect her progressive ideals.
-She currently is directing a film version of “A Wrinkle in Time” and is the creator and executive producer of the television show “Queen Sugar.”
+She currently is directing a film version of the award-winning science fantasy classic “A Wrinkle in Time” and is the creator and executive producer of the television show “Queen Sugar.”

 “If have the opportunity to do a television show, I want to make something like ‘Queen Sugar’ where it’s a family drama that chronicles the current Black Lives Matter moment and what that means, and have a formerly incarcerated main character,” she told Esquire.
 “If I’m doing a Disney movie, I want to do a film that has something to say, a film that is a cross between social commentary and spirituality and science, and that’s ‘A Wrinkle in Time.’
 I just approach it all from a place of my own interests and exercising my voice.”